 It is necessary to ensure the symmetry of the probe antennas used to perform the test.
 This may be certified by a qualified calibration lab prior to their use or may be verified onsite provided sufficient symmetry exists in the probe antenna support structure to demonstrate the required symmetry.
 The measurements outlined above will be used to determine the uncertainty related to ripple for Radiated Power and Receiver Performance measurements as well as the Range Reference Measurement.
 These measurements will provide results representative to the ripple uncertainty which can be expected when using a dipole for the range reference measurement, but not when using a horn.
-A horn is more directional than dipoles and loops therefore for a well-designed system the impact of ripple on the range reference measurement, and choses, an additional ripple test can be performed.
-The lab is still required to perform the theta and phi axis ripple test to determine the ripple uncertainty for the Radiated Power and Receiver Performance the ripple uncertainty for the Radiated Power and Receiver Performance weak to perform the ripple uncertainty for the Radiated Power and Receiver Performance measurement.
+A horn is more directional than sleeve dipoles and magnetic loops therefore for a well-designed system the impact of ripple on the range reference measurement is lower when using a horn.
+If the lab is using a horn for the range reference measurement, and choses, an additional ripple test can be performed.
+The lab is still required to perform the theta and phi axis ripple test to determine the ripple uncertainty for the Radiated Power and Receiver Performance measurements.